baaesh/SAN4NLI-pytorch/README.md

  **Note:**
+- Only codes to use SNLI as training data are implemented.
 - The Dropout and Layer Normalization technique exist in this model, but it is not clear how those are applied by the paper.